 Google Launches Open Source Education Site Called Opensource.dev

-The importance of open source software cannot be understated.
-It is behind well-known applications people use every day, such as Linux, Firefox, Android, WordPress, and other companies who offer open source cms software.
-With that point in mind, the search engine giant Google launched a new site in January 2019 called opensource.dev as an educational resource with a focus on open source software and licensing.
+The importance of open source software cannot be overstated.
+It powers well-known applications like Linux, Firefox, Android, WordPress, and other companies offering open-source CMS software.
+With this in mind, Google launched Google Open Source Education through its new site, opensource.dev, in January 2019.
+The site serves as an educational resource focused on open-source software and licensing, offering valuable insights for developers and users.

-With open source applications like Chrome, Android, and others, it’s clear that Google values open source development not only for the tools it builds for its developers, but also for the software it makes available to the general public.
-And with over 2,000 projects created in the last 10 years, the company plans to keep on building new open source software.
+Open source applications such as Chrome and Android demonstrate Google’s commitment to open source development.
+Google values these tools for its developers and also for the software it makes available to the general public.
+Over the last 10 years, the company has created more than 2,000 projects and continues to build new open source software.

 Google Summer of Code

-The GOSC program is now in its 15th year and annually pulls-in students from all over the world to participate in the three-month program.
-In 2018 alone, 1,300 students paired with over 200 mentor organizations.
-One of the major tenets of the GOSC program is to allow more open source code to be written and released for everyone to use.
+The GOSC program is now in its 15th year, drawing students from all over the world to take part in a three-month program.
+In 2018, 1,300 students teamed up with over 200 mentor organizations.
+One of the program’s main goals is to increase the amount of open source code written and shared for public use.

-In order to support its views about the necessity of open source, Google’s opensource.dev site acknowledges the Open Source Initiative (OSI), which concentrates on making open source software an important and necessary part of the developer community.
-Secondly, opensource.dev and Google both believe in the Open Source Definition (OSD), the authority on global open source licensing.
-At the bottom of the one-page site, opensource.dev lists supporting organizations and groups that are at the foundation for open source software to illustrate that this type of software is not going away anytime soon.
+To support its dedication to open source, Google’s opensource.dev site acknowledges the Open Source Initiative (OSI), which works to make open source software essential for the developer community.
+Google and opensource.dev also support the Open Source Definition (OSD), the authority on global open source licensing.
+At the bottom of the site, opensource.dev lists organizations and groups that are the foundation of open source software, showing that open source is here to stay.

 Visit Opensource.dev

-To view and learn more about open source software and licensing, visit Google’s new opensource.dev site.
-If you’d like to learn more about the Google Summer of Code for 2019 and how to participate as a student or volunteer as a mentor organization, click here for general information and here for more detailed information.
-But you need to act fast because the deadline for mentoring organizations is February 6th, 2019.
-The organizations chosen will be announced on February 26th.
+learn more about Google Open Source Education, open source software, and licensing, visit Google’s opensource.dev site.
+If you want to know more about Google Summer of Code 2019, and how to participate as a student or mentor organization, click here for general information and here for more detailed info.
+Act quickly—mentoring organizations must apply by February 6th, 2019.
+Google will announce the selected organizations on February 26th.